 The style truly grabbed the attention of the climbing community after the sendage and release of the climbing film “King Lines” (BigUp Productions, 2007) where Chris Sharma broke through another level of climbing radness and essentially showed what the island has in store.
 By the way, only Jernej Kruder has repeated the Es Pontas route so far.

-The island attracts a fair amount of rock climbing celebrities, in 2018 Paige Klaassen, Margo Hayes and Emily Harrington visited and had some girl power rock climbing fun documented in this video.
+The biggest among the Balearic Islands attracts a fair amount of rock climbing celebrities, in 2018 Paige Klaassen, Margo Hayes and Emily Harrington visited and had some girl power rock climbing fun.

-The island is also home of the prominent Spanish climbers born in the Basque Country Eneko and Iker Pou who are also developing lines and contributing to the positive vibes in the community.
+Mallorca is also home of the prominent Basque climbers Eneko and Iker Pou who are also developing lines and contributing to the positive vibes in the community.

-I’ve been diving deeper into the rock climbing lifestyle of Mallorca for more than 2 years now.
+I’ve been diving deeper into the rock climbing lifestyle of Mallorca for more than 4 years now.
 Every month I discover something new and exciting not only about the rock but also about my inner journey and the people I share it with.
-I have a lot of friends from abroad who have merged with the local scene and can’t imagine living outside of this paradise for rock junkies who refuse to live away from the sea.
+I have a lot of friends local and foreign who have merged with the scene and can’t imagine living outside of this paradise for rock junkies who refuse to live away from the sea.
 Every day is made special by the unique gifts the island has in store for us.
 This article was inspired by the need to share this knowledge and experience.